OrenKGit/CSE151A_GP/README.md

     - weight: '130lbs' to 130
     - age: '51' to 51
   - Text Processing:
-    - We will likely implement review title and text processing using a library to more easily tokenize and process text sentiment
+    - We processed the text using nltk to help us tokenize our review text
+ - We created an initial train test split to use for our first model's training and testing
+    - We may later split our data into train, test, and validate splits to help us validate more complex models

 # Our First Model
 - For our first model we plan to fit a simple linear regression with no sentiment analysis to see how a baseline model performs